SAP-samples/teched2023-XP265/exercises/ex1/README.md

 |ips.trace.failed.entity.content |true|

 If a provisioning job repeatedly fails and you need problem investigation, you can enable logging and tracing for the personal and sensitive data of your provisioned entities.
 To do this, set this property to true.
-If the property is not set, in the logs you see: content = <hidden content>.
+If the property is not set, in the logs you see: content = hidden content.

 12. Check that your properties are similar to the bellow screenshot and press  **Save**.